 Speaking to a financial advisor will not only help you understand more about the right type of home loan or mortgage for you but also allow you to gain valuable advice on saving towards a down payment.

-You can make an appointment with a financial advisor through your bank or speak to a Minneapolis financial advisor privately.
+You can make an appointment with a financial advisor through your bank or speak to an advisor privately.

 2. Determine How Much You Can Afford to Save for mortgage down payment